 There is incredible beauty in human anatomy.
 This portrait of a young woman shows some of the underlying anatomical structures of her head and neck, unveiling what would otherwise be invisible to the naked eye.
-Both the original painting and a limited edition of prints of it are for sale.
-If you're interested in obtaining the original or one of the prints, please don't hesitate to drop me an email or fill in the contact form.
-The process of creating this piece is briefly described below:
+The process of creating this piece is briefly described below.

 First, a sketch of the woman herself was made in pencil.
 Then, using a light tablet, the underlying anatomy would be sketched on a new page of printing paper on top of the initial sketch.
 Anatomy varies a bit from person to person, so this is a really good exercise in drawing based on what can be seen (landmarks on the surface) and filling in the invisible based on references.